presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

-            self.assertEqual(is_prefix("Bigger", "Big"), False, "Testing whether 'Bigger' is a prefix of 'Big'") self.assertEqual(is_prefix('ge', 'Bigger'), False, "Testing whether 'ge' is a prefix of 'Bigger'") self.assertEqual(is_prefix('Bigge', "Bigger"), True, "Testing whether 'Bigge' is a prefix of 'Bigger'")
+            self.assertEqual(is_prefix("Bigger", "Big"), False, "Testing whether 'Bigger' is a prefix of 'Big'") self.assertEqual(is_prefix('ge', 'Bigger'), False, "Testing whether 'ge' is a prefix of 'Bigger'") self.assertEqual(is_prefix('Bigge', "Bigger"), True, "Testing whether 'Bigge' is a prefix of 'Bigger'") self.assertEqual(is_prefix('rid', 'Bridge'), False, "Testing whether 'rid' is a prefix of 'Bridge") self.assertEqual(is_prefix('Bridge', 'Bridge'), True, "Testing whether 'Bridge' is a prefix of 'Bridge'")

       myTests().main()